 Merrill joined the League in 2009 after working in fields of International Healthcare Policy Investment and Executive Recruiting.
 She is a graduate of the College of Charleston, where she focused her studies on International Business, Spanish and Portuguese.

-Hailing from Newberry, SC, Benton is a proud USC grad, veteran of the music industry, Costa Rican WWOOFer, and the hardest working man in local produce.
-Benton’s commitment to helping the growers AND providing highest quality to the customers demonstrates perfectly why we do what we do.
+Hailing from Newberry, SC, Benton is a proud USC graduate, veteran of the music industry, WWOOFer in Costa Rica, and the hardest working man in local produce.
+Benton is committed to supporting local growers and providing high quality products to our customers.